 What can a care coordinator do for me?

 Care Coordinators are professionals who possess a complete and accurate knowledge of the ever changing landscape of community resources.
 They understand the eligibility requirements and payment options for home and community based services.
 They are able to assess your situation and, based on your decisions, develop a plan to meet your needs.
 Once that plan is in place, they will monitor the situation to ensure services are responsive.

 In some situations a care coordinator provides monitoring and oversight of a loved one when the family lives out of town.
 Other clients may require assistance to access funding sources that will help pay for home and community support.
 ARA Care Coordinators do both as needed.

 What services does Alzheimer’s Resource of Alaska Coordinate?

 After determining your and your loved one’s needs and wishes, a care coordinator facilitates the search for a provider who enables your loved one to live safely and comfortably within their own community for as long as possible.
 A provider might ensure some of the following services:

 - respite care,

 - household chores and

 I want to access the Home and Community Base Services Waiver (formerly known as CHOICE Medicaid Waiver program) do I need a care coordinator?

 Yes.
-There are certain criteria you must meet to qualify for this program and the state requires you use a care coordinator to apply.
+There are certain criteria you must meet to qualify for this for this program and the state requires you to use a care coordinator to apply.
 Contact your local office for details.